gurrrrrrett3/light/docs/api/constants/datatypes/generics/enums.md

 ## Tagged Enums

-Tagged enums are a set of structs, with the first parameter for an identifier name.
+Passing the first parameter to [`#!luau light.enum()`](./enums.md) represents a tagged enum type.
+Tagged enums are a set of structs, and the first parameter is the name for an identifier field.
 Here's an example `mouse_event`:

 ```luau
 local mouse_event = light.enum("type", {